top of page

 As pizza delivery has become the norm, one problem has remained stubbornly unsolved: how to keep a pizza crisp once it leaves the oven.
 Boxes, bags, and cardboard inserts have all been tweaked over the years, but soggy crusts are still a familiar disappointment.

-Increasingly, pizzerias are turning to pizza screens as a practical solution.
-Not as packaging, but as a buffer — one that changes what happens inside the box during transport.
+Increasingly, pizzerias are turning to pizza protectors as a practical solution.
+Not as packaging, but as a buffer—one that changes what happens inside the box during transport.

-Here’s what pizza screens do, and why they often outperform other moisture-control materials.
+Here’s what pizza protectors do, and why they often outperform other moisture-control materials.

 The Core Problem: Trapped Moisture